 - Continuous repetitive movements

 - Prolonged postures

 - Lack of training

 - Poorly fitting equipment

 Acute cases of RSI are relatively simple to diagnosis and to treat successfully.
 Treatments include

-- Chiropractic treatment massage, adjustments, dry needling, rehabilitation exercises
+- Chiropractic treatment, massage, adjustments, active release technique, dry needling, rehabilitation exercises

 - Stopping or reducing the tasks or activities that are causing the injury.